150 Popular Japanese Last Names Or Surnames With Meanings

 This surname means ‘mortar well’ and is found mostly in eastern Japan.

-This is the fifth most common Japanese surname.
+Watanabe is one of the most well-known last names that start with W in Japan.
 The first name bearers belonged to the Samurai clan founded by Watanabe no Tsuna, who was a Minamoto and a Saga Genji warrior.
 The meaning of this surname is ‘ferry side’.

 The Japanese characters for Ya mean ‘eight’ and gami mean ‘god’.